Zasder3/CLIP-Style-Transfer/README.md

 ### CLIP-based Style Transfer
 Using a similar technique to that of Gatys et al. we trade Gram Matrices for CLIP activations.
 Given your image and a phrase, CLIP can transfer (somewhat successfully) the artist or painting's style that you specify!

+#### Special Features of this Method
+1. There is an understanding of spatial relationships. 🌌
+2. Ghost faces and self-portraits. 👻
+3. Abstract/general style and motif comprehension. 🎨